swisstopo/swissgeol-boreholes-dataextraction/README.md

 ## Further information
 - [README.API_and_Docker.md](README.API_and_Docker.md) documents how to start the API server and how to build the API as a Docker Image.

-- [README.For_Developers.md](README.For_Developers.md) documents project structure and practical tools and best practices like pre-commit which may be usefull for developers.
+- [README.For_Developers.md](README.For_Developers.md) documents project structure and practical tools and best practices like pre-commit which may be useful for developers.

-- [README.groundtruth-json.md](README.groundtruth-json.md) documents the expexted structure of the ground truth file needed for evaluation.
+- [README.groundtruth-json.md](README.groundtruth-json.md) documents the expected structure of the ground truth file needed for evaluation.